Time to Value (TTV)

 Time to Value is the elapsed time between a customer signing a contract and realizing the first measurable outcome from your product or service.
 It's the single strongest predictor of early-lifecycle churn.

-TTV isn't a customer success metric.
-It's a cross-functional metric.
-Sales sets expectations during the deal cycle.
-Implementation and onboarding execute the ramp plan.
-Product determines how intuitive the initial experience is.
-CS owns the relationship, but TTV is shaped by decisions made before CS ever gets involved.
+TTV is a cross-functional metric: sales sets expectations during the deal cycle, implementation and onboarding execute the ramp plan, and product shapes how intuitive the initial experience is.
+CS owns the relationship, but decisions made before CS gets involved shape TTV.

 The most common TTV failures happen upstream.
 Sales oversells capabilities that require months of configuration.
 Implementation teams run a standardized onboarding that doesn't map to the customer's specific use case.
 Product requires 15 integration steps before the customer sees their data in the platform.